Cardinal-Cryptography/ink4-migration/frontend.md

 await contract.tx.contract_method( { gasLimit });
 ```

-> Please not that the example usage above is not working and is used only for presenting the case.
-Should not be copied.
+> Please not that the example usage above is not working and is used only for presenting the case and should not be copied.
+>
+> Code above has been updated from the [`paritytech/ink-workshop`](https://github.com/paritytech/ink-workshop/commit/7fb7bde6af9565eb55ca9d518f316c02c46d216e) repository.

 ## Weight V2